1DoraGON/NLPJourney/README.md

 ﻿# NLPJourney
-This repo is for the notebooks I have learned on the nlp specialisation on coursera
+This repository is for the notebooks I have learned on the nlp specialisation on coursera